Panasonic GX800 vs Sony A6300

 It is notable that the A6300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GX800 does not feature such a mic input.

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GX800 and A6300 can be found, respectively, in the Panasonic GX800 Manual (free pdf) or the online Sony A6300 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic GX800 and the Sony A6300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.